Andrew Cinnamond, Vicar

 Brought up in Belfast, Andrew went to the University of St Andrews, Scotland, where he obtained an MA in English Literature.
 After working for a couple of investment banks in the City of London, he trained for ordination at Wycliffe Hall, Oxford, going on to serve at Holy Trinity, Clapham and then All Saints with Holy Trinity, Wandsworth, whilst also completing a PhD at the London School of Theology.
 Andrew has been vicar of St Lawrence since 2011.
 He is married to Kate and they have three children.
 His sporting interests include following the fluctuating fortunes of the Irish Rugby team!

-Andrew is assisted and supported in his role by a team of lay readers and retired clergy including Ian Taylor (reader), Gordon Land (reader), David Bainbridge (retired clergy), and Andrew Kirk (retired clergy).
+Andrew is assisted and supported in his role by a team of lay readers and retired clergy including Ian Taylor and Gordon Land (licensed lay ministers), and David Bainbridge and Andrew Kirk (retired clergy).

 Church Wardens Richard Bell and Susan Holmes provide lay leadership within the Church as well as taking responsibility for the smooth operation and maintenance of the facilities and buildings.

 The Parochial Church Council (PCC) is the constitutional governing body of the church.
 All on the Electoral Roll may vote to appoint representatives to the PCC.
 Elections are held at the Annual Parochial Church Meeting with PCC Members appointed for a term of three years.

 Director of Music

 The Director of Music is Rachel Bath, assisted by Organist Anne Margaret Crow and Music Group Director Geoff Holmes.

 Our parish office is contactable via email – firstname.lastname@example.org – or phone 01367 358653.
 During pandemic restrictions the Parish Administrator is mainly working from home and thus email is the best contact option.

 South Cotswolds Team Youth Worker